Blog

 From Financial Advisor to Licensed Pet Massage Therapist: Gavin Powell’s Story

 Despite having a business degree from Columbia University, Gavin Powell found himself looking for a change after the pandemic.
-“During COVID I decided to go back to school and study massage,” Powell said, and he found himself following a passion for massage he’d always had.
-And with this decision, Gavin set himself on a path to a new career with plenty of twists and turns.
+“During COVID, I decided to go back to school and study massage,” Powell said, and he found himself following a passion for massage he’d always had.
+With that decision, Gavin set himself down a path to a new career with plenty of twists and turns.

 Gavin Powell’s Time at Swedish Institute

-Gavin Powell was a massage therapy student here at Swedish Institute from 2020 through 2023, and he fed his passion for working with other people throughout his time.
-And to Gavin’s surprise, he started practicing massage therapy on his classmates immediately.
+Gavin Powell trained to become a massage therapist here at Swedish Institute from 2020 to 2023 and pursued a passion for working with others.
+To Gavin’s surprise, he immediately started practicing massage therapy on his classmates.
 “It sounds silly in retrospect, but I didn’t expect how hands-on it would be.
-I didn’t expect to be working on a classmate in my first semester.
+I didn’t expect to be practicing on a classmate in my first semester.
 You really do get those 1200 hours of practice [that they tell you in your admissions interview].”

 Some of Gavin’s favorite classes included Shiatsu and Palpation, both of which he found tricky but worthwhile.
 The biggest challenge was balancing his time.
 “I was hybrid, but I worked a 9-to-5 job in the office and went to school in the evening.
 I left my home in the morning and wasn’t home until the wee hours of night.”
 But there was one silver lining: “I was getting a massage for half of every evening, so it wasn’t all bad.”

-Approaching graduation, Gavin quickly found a job that allowed him to work in the field on a preliminary license.
+Approaching graduation, Gavin quickly found a job that allowed him to work in the field with a preliminary license.
 “I met my first employer, World Spa, at a career fair here at Swedish, held by the Career Services department.
 Richard Gardner and Ebony Roberts prepared me for interviews and got me ready for the next steps.”
-After some time working at World Spa, Gavin decided he hadn’t finished learning yet.
+After some time working at World Spa, Gavin decided he wasn’t finished learning.
 The next stage of his journey took him across the world.

 Learning Thai Massage in Thailand

-In an effort to expand his knowledge of massage, Gavin found different modalities to embark upon.
-Michael Alicia, his Shiatsu instructor during his time at school, inspired Gavin to explore Thai massage as a way to differentiate himself from his peers.
+Gavin found different modalities to explore and expand his knowledge of massage.
+Michael Alicia, his Shiatsu instructor at school, inspired Gavin to explore Thai massage to differentiate himself from his peers.
 So Gavin hopped on a plane to Thailand and started to study.
 “I spent 3 months in Thailand.
 From day one, it was incredibly hands-on.”

-Thai massage, unlike Swedish massage, is done in clothing and involves more stretching than palpation or manipulation of muscles.
+Unlike Swedish massage, Thai massage is done in clothing and involves more stretching than palpation or manipulation of muscles.
 “It also has a lot more emphasis on passive stretches.
 I describe it like this: it’s like wrestling, but you’re losing, and that feels great.”

-Gavin has found such joy learning Thai massage that he is even going to be teaching it here at Swedish Institute in our continuing education department later this year.
-“I’ve always wanted to be on the educational side of practice… to come back to Swedish Institute and teach my fellow alumni will be incredibly rewarding.”
+Gavin has found such joy in learning Thai massage that he will teach it here at Swedish Institute in our continuing education department later this year.
+“I’ve always wanted to be on the educational side of practice… to come back to Swedish Institute and teach my fellow alums will be incredibly rewarding.”

 However, Gavin’s desire to expand his practice didn’t end with just Thai massage.